 The common human belief is that human intelligence is the nonpareil of the animal world, a fact that is demonstrated by our clear superiority over all other living creatures.
-Due to our intellectual brilliance, we have been able to overcome our physical limitations and do incredible things like fly faster than the fastest bird, swim deeper than the largest sea creature, and refashion the world to suit our very peculiar tastes.
+Due to our intellectual brilliance, we have been able to overcome our many physical limitations and do incredible things like fly faster than the fastest bird, swim deeper than the largest sea creature, live in extremely cold climates, and refashion the world to suit our very peculiar tastes.
 This belief is encapsulated in the declaration made by the ancient Greek philosopher Protagoras that “Man is the measure of all things.”

 Even in our evaluation of other animals, we grade and value them according to their ability to approximate our human standard of intelligence; in other words, their ability to imitate our language, solve human-created problems such as finding their way out of a maze, and do tricks that astonish and delight us because we have trained them to perform them.
 But this silly human-centric evaluation of the non-human world blinds us to the many different kinds of ability and intelligence that exist in Nature.

 I do not agree with the view that mathematics is a universal language.
 First of all, we have not the slightest evidence for this belief.
 Secondly, we have quite a lot of evidence against it, since there is no other terrestrial species that is able to understand our mathematical theorems and propositions.
 Before something can be declared to be universally comprehensible or valid, it must first be shown to be terrestrially comprehensible or valid, and our human mathematics most certainly does not pass this second, more limited test.